jonnylangefeld/jonnylangefeld.com/_posts/2020-10-31-kubernetes-how-to-view-swagger-ui.md

 kubectl proxy --port=8080
 ```

-That saves us a bunch of authentication configuration, that's now all handled by `kubectl`.
+That saves us a bunch of authentication configuration that's now all handled by `kubectl`.
 Run the following commands in a new terminal window to keep the reverse proxy alive (or run the reverse proxy in the background).
 Save the Swagger file for your kubernetes API server via the following command:

 ```bash
 curl localhost:8080/openapi/v2 > k8s-swagger.json